 Why the North Cascades Mountaineering Course?

 2) Glaciers, Ridges, Towers and Slabs: General mountaineering comprises many technical elements on many different terrain types.
 What makes the area so special is that just about all the different terrain types are immediately accessible from Camp.
 We generally describe the area of the Boston Basin as a compressed version of the Swiss Alps.
 This is what makes the area ideal for educational courses.
 The Quien Sabe Glacier above camp is easily accessible.
 It provides enough crevassed terrain to warrant real glacier travel techniques.
 But before that the access hike will allow for opportunities to walk on glacier polished slabs and teach basic route finding techniques.
-Sahale Peak via the Quien Sabe Glacier is an entertaining and rewarding summit that introduces glacier travel, turns into an exposed ridge and finally a few steps of rock climbing all in a span of 2000 feet of vertical.
+Sahale Peak via the Quien Sabe Glacier is an entertaining and rewarding summit that introduces glacier travel, before it turns into an exposed ridge.
+The final few steps of of easy, but exposed rock climbing will bring us to the exceptionally scenic summit.
 When climbing Sharkfin Tower, we will be exposed to moat navigation, steep snow climbing and finally mid fifth class climbing on excellent granite, again barely two hours from camp.
-There is also the newly named Aiguille de l'M, which is effectively a small summit in the Forbidden Peak zone, which is a prime training ground for classic ridge travel.
+There is also the newly named Aiguille de l'M, which is a small summit in the Forbidden Peak zone and a prime training ground for classic ridge travel.
 These objectives are big enough to feel like you are standing on a real summit, but attainable enough that we can utilize the routes for educational purposes.

 3)Moderate elevation: The moderate elevation of the North Cascades makes a huge difference in how you feel.
 You do not need to worry about acclimatization, you can just concentrate on the technical aspects of the course curriculum, which is great.
 There is a lot to learn.